 educating women and girls

 empowering young people in the United States and around the world

 Read more about how the Global Population and Environment Program is working towards these solutions, and more, by clicking on the links above.

-Expensive or inaccessible contraceptives, lack of power to make decisions about childbearing, religious beliefs, family or partner demands, limited education on reproductive options, and the limited availability of choice in method can all contribute to this unmet need.
-In the past two decades, the global use of modern contraceptive methods has only risen by 3 percent, from 54 percent in 1990 to 57 percent in 2012.
+Expensive or inaccessible contraceptives, lack of power to make decisions about childbearing, family or partner demands, limited education on reproductive options, and the limited availability of choice in method can all contribute to this unmet need.
+In the past two decades, the global use of modern contraceptive methods has only risen by 3 percent, from 54 percent in 1990 to 57.4 percent in 2014.

-Although by far the wealthiest nation in the world, the U.S. falls behind other developed nations in support for programs that break down barriers to support women and families to make choices about childbearing.
+Although one of wealthiest nations in the world, the U.S. falls behind other developed nations in support for programs that break down barriers to support women and families to make choices about childbearing.
 In support of these international goals, we strive to increase U.S. funding for voluntary international and domestic family planning programs, without restrictions.
 These programs include assistance for clinics, reproductive health services and education, contraceptives, and maternal and child health care.
 We also support integrated Population, Health and Environment (PHE) Projects around the world, which acknowledge and address the complex connections between humans, their health, and the surrounding environment.

 The ever-accelerating human consumption of natural resources lies at the root of many of our global environmental crises.
 Current consumption patterns stress limited natural resources, contribute to climate disruption, and create wasteful and even toxic byproducts that affect the quality of life and the health of communities around the world.
 In a world that is increasingly affected by globalization, the impacts of consumption and waste-production in the U.S. are far-reaching, putting a strain on environmental and human health locally and globally.